 Alex Zucker is a translator from Czech whose translations include novels by J. R. Pick, Petra Hůlová, Jáchym Topol, Magdaléna Platzová, Tomáš Zmeškal, Josef Jedlička, Heda Margolius Kovály, Patrik Ouředník, and Miloslava Holubová.
 He has also translated stories, plays, subtitles, young adult and children's books, song lyrics, reportages, essays, poems, and an opera.

-His English versions of Petra Hůlová’s Three Plastic Rooms and Jáchym Topol’s The Devil’s Workshop received Writing in Translation awards from English PEN, and in 2010 he won the National Translation Award, from the American Literary Translators Association, for his translation of Petra Hůlová’s debut novel, All This Belongs to Me.
+Zucker’s English versions of Petra Hůlová’s Three Plastic Rooms and Jáchym Topol’s The Devil’s Workshop received Writing in Translation awards from English PEN, and in 2010 he won the National Translation Award from the American Literary Translators Association for his translation of Petra Hůlová’s debut novel, All This Belongs to Me.

-He has three projects he is currently seeking publishers for: Biography of a Black-and-White Lamb, by Tomáš Zmeškal; and Dust Collectors and Deathmaiden, by Lucie Faulerová.
-Novel samples and synopses, as well as author bios, at Cedilla & Co.
+Currently, Zucker is seeking publishers for three novels: Biography of a Black-and-White Lamb, by Tomáš Zmeškal; and Dust Collectors and Deathmaiden, by Lucie Faulerová.
+Samples and synopses, as well as author bios, at Cedilla & Co.